Pavlo-0/QsMessaging/README.md

 # QsMessaging

-**QsMessaging** is a .NET 8 library designed for sending and receiving messages between services or components of your application using **RabbitMQ**.
+**QsMessaging** is a .NET 8 library designed for sending and receiving messages between services or components of your application using **RabbitMQ** or **Azure Service Bus**.
 It supports horizontal scalability, allowing multiple instances of the same service to handle messages efficiently.
 Available on NuGet for seamless integration:
 [![NuGet](https://img.shields.io/nuget/v/QsMessaging.svg)](https://www.nuget.org/packages/QsMessaging/)

 A simple, scalable messaging solution for distributed systems.

+> **Note:** Azure Service Bus support is in an early, not fully tested or implemented state.
+The API is the same as for RabbitMQ, but some features may be missing or behave unexpectedly.

 ## Installation